rwxrob/zet/20210502133019/README.md

 logo and chanting "We're more open.
 We're more open."

 Fact is.
 The clueless cult of over-engineering bloat makers never knew how to use Vi in the first place.
-Just ask them what `:!!` does from command mode in Vim.
+Just ask them what `:!!` does and how many times they use it throughout the day.
 Most can't even tell you.
-Their too busy dreaming up more ways to overcome their Emacs-envy.
-They don't know `vi` and frankly don't even understand Unix philosophy.

-But hey, don't take all of this *too* seriously.
-As human beings every one of us deserves respect even if our ideas are ridiculously stupid and uninformed.
-Attack ideas, not people.
+Their too busy dreaming up more ways to overcome their Emacs-envy and making a terminal version of VSCode with a bad name.
+They don't know `vi` and frankly don't understand Unix philosophy and never did.

 ## See Also